HashikaChathubhashaka/Autonoumous-Aruco-Navigation-Competition-ROS2/README.md

 </p>

 ## Installation
-Clone the src file into your local directory and make ros2 package using colcon build.
+Clone the src/game file into your local directory and make ros2 package using colcon build.

 ```bash
 colcon build --symlink-install